xylorb/timetrak/README.md

 ## Resources ##

-This project started using a very helpful ![template from codepo8](https://github.com/codepo8/github-page-pwa).
+This project started using a very helpful [template from codepo8](https://github.com/codepo8/github-page-pwa).